Monkton Combe: Landmarks

 The village has one public house, the Wheelwright's Arms, which was built as a private house in the mid-late 18th century and later converted to an inn.
 It gained its name from the wheelwrighting business that worked from its yard until 1934.

 A village lock-up in the 18th century, probably circa 1776, and is located conveniently near the Wheelwrights Arms.
 This is now one of the village's many Grade II listed buildings, and was last used in 1905 by errant pupils to lock up the school's unpopular bursar.

 There were two mills from the time of the Domesday Book, which were rebuilt in the early 19th century and have survived to this day, although neither are in working order.

-School
+Monkton Combe School

-Several historic in the village are owned and occupied by Monkton Combe School, particularly those along Church Lane.
-This is a prominent public school, which was founded in the village in 1868 by the first Vicar of Monkton Combe, Revd Francis Pocock, and retains its active Christian ethos to this day.
+Much of the village and the surrounding fields are owned and occupied by Monkton Combe School, including the majority of the historic houses along Church Lane.
+Monkton is a prominent public school which was founded in the village in 1868 by the first Vicar of Monkton Combe, the Revd Francis Pocock, and is today a member of the Rugby Group of major British independent schools.